 Students must complete 100 service hours with Spanish-speaking children in their regularly scheduled clinical placements.
 These must be supervised by an approved bilingual SLP, and must consist of a minimum of 50 direct service hours (providing assessment and/or intervention) and additional indirect service hours (e.g., assessment/intervention planning and data analysis; meetings with parents; IEP meetings; etc.).

-Certificate students must also pass a functional Spanish proficiency exam provided by department faculty immediately prior to graduation.
+Certificate students must also complete a functional Spanish proficiency exam provided by department faculty immediately prior to graduation.
 Students may complete all other requirements for bilingual training prior to taking the proficiency test.
-Students must pass the proficiency exam and complete all requirements to earn the certificate.
+Students whose Spanish language skills are not at the "native" or "near-native" proficiency levels required by ASHA may work toward that after completing the program, and obtain the specialized bilingual training while in our program; however, they should not present themselves as bilingual speech-language pathologists unless they meet the ASHA language requirements.

 Admissions